callum-hart/immutable-styles/README.md

 > ###### Immutable Styles | ɪˈmjuːtəb(ə)l | stʌɪl |

-> A JavaScript library for styling web interfaces with a focus on predictability and robustness.
+> A library for styling web interfaces with a focus on predictability and robustness.
 It uses immutability to remove side effects often tied to CSS, allowing CSS bugs to be caught ahead of time.

 | Source | Result |
 | :----------------- | :----- |